benchristel/benchristel.github.io/_posts/2018-06-08-principles-of-testable-design.md

 There is
 [this persistent myth](./2017-01-15-don-t-listen-to-your-tests.md)
-that well-designed code somehow emerges from a suite of sufficiently magical unit tests.
+that well-designed code somehow emerges from a suite of sufficiently magical unit tests, with no human creativity required.
 This idea is—[to quote veteran TDDer Bob Martin](http://blog.cleancoder.com/uncle-bob/2017/03/03/TDD-Harms-Architecture.html)—"horse shit."
-Yet I think the term
+Yet I think the phrase
-"test-driven," regardless of what meaning is assigned to the second D, has contributed to this misunderstanding and probably caused a lot of people to reject TDD as a practice because it failed to live up to the myth.
+"test-driven" has contributed to this misunderstanding and probably caused a lot of people to reject TDD as a practice because it failed to live up to the myth.